xkszltl/Roaster/README.md

 Latest version is preferred.
 Currently it's Visual Studio 2017.
-Please also install the `v140` toolset and Visual Studio 2015 for CUDA compatibility.

 CUDA
 ----------

 Latest version is preferred, unless we encounter some important legacy code in the future.
-Current support is CUDA 9.1.
 You don't need to get cuDNN your self, we'll have with that.

 Python
 ----------

 Python with `pip` is required.
-You can get Python 3 from Visual Studio Installation.
+It'll be automatically installed if a python installation isn't detected.

 Git
 ----------

 Install it manually or get it from Visual Studio Installation.
+Please ensure to opt in for updating the environment path variable as we leverage several of the tools that are installed along w/git.

 CMake
 ----------